pmanzoni/pyUputronics/README.md

 ### Microchip transceiver IC ###
 Likewise Microchip has the chip [RN2483](http://ww1.microchip.com/downloads/en/DeviceDoc/50002346A.pdf)

-The [pyhoperf](https://github.com/mayeranalytics/pyhoperf) project will therefore be renamed to pyLoRa at some point.

 # LoRaWAN
-LoRaWAN is a LPWAN (low power WAN) and, and  **pyhoperf** has almost no relationship with LoRaWAN.
+LoRaWAN is a LPWAN (low power WAN) and, and  **pyUputronics** has almost no relationship with LoRaWAN.
 Here we only deal with the interface into the chip(s) that enable the physical layer of LoRaWAN networks.

 # References